Tax guide

 The Complete MyeCA Tax Filing Playbook

-MyeCA is designed around that end-to-end flow.
-Instead of treating tax filing as a single upload screen, the platform helps you move from document collection to assisted review and final filing in a structured way.
+MyeCA is built around that end-to-end process.
+Rather than treating filing as a single upload screen, the platform walks you through document collection, reconciliation, deduction review, and — where needed — a CA-assisted sign-off before submission.

 Who this guide is for

-This playbook is useful if you are a salaried taxpayer with Form 16, a freelancer with client TDS, an investor with capital gains, or a taxpayer who wants CA assistance without losing visibility into the filing process.
+This playbook applies broadly.
+Whether you are a salaried employee with a single Form 16, a freelancer managing multiple client TDS certificates, an investor with capital gains to report, or someone who wants professional review without losing sight of their own filing — this guide maps the full journey.

 DocumentWhy it matters